badeeer/mnistfashion-vae/README.md

 # Introduction to VAE and Fashion MNIST

-*Inspired by the book "Deep Learning" by François Chollet*
+*Inspired by the book "Deep Learning with Python" by François Chollet*

 The **Variational Autoencoder (VAE)** is a type of generative model used in machine learning and deep learning.
 It is particularly useful for tasks like data generation, image reconstruction, and feature learning.
 The **Fashion MNIST** dataset serves as a suitable candidate for applying VAE.